CitiesSkylinesMods/AutoRepair/README.md

 ## Current status

-The mod contains almost 800 descriptors and almost 5,000 compatibility vectors.
+The mod contains over 1,100 descriptors and over 10,000 compatibility vectors.

 The goal is to get every single mod added, then start enhancing core functionality.